-In English & Literature Extension, students apply different theoretical approaches to analyse and evaluate a variety of literary texts and different ways readers might interpret They synthesise different these texts. interpretations relevant theoretical and approaches produce written and to
+In English & Literature Extension, students apply different theoretical approaches to analyse and evaluate a variety of literary texts and different ways readers might interpret They synthesise different these texts. interpretations and relevant theoretical produce written approaches to and spoken/signed extended analytical and evaluative texts.